jaewan/tmp_disag/README.md

 ### Project Management
 - Separate tests to tests directory.
 Complete tests/BUILD working
+- Have libtorch.bzl and spdlog.BUILD in third\_party directory and modify BUILD accordingly

 ### For Fully Open Source
 - Make our device type unique.
 Currently we use PrivateUse1 for prototype.
 Register a unique device type (This will involve contributing to PyTorch itself)